SSSukontachawat/batch-cdc-project/README.md

 ### etl_spark.py
 This script handles the Extract, Transform, and Load (ETL) process:

-It reads CSV files for sales transactions.
+It reads CSV files for daily sales transactions.
 It transforms the data by calculating the total price of sales.
 It writes the cleaned data to a PostgreSQL database, ensuring the schema matches the database schema.